Bill Gates Says Chances of Meeting 2C Warming Goal Fading Fast

 KISS Avatars Go On Tour After Paul Stanley, Gene Simmons Retire

 Bill Gates said the world probably won’t meet the Paris Agreement’s goal of keeping temperature rise below 2C.
-But he praised the COP28 summit for making progress on tackling climate change despite geopolitical tensions.
+But he praised COP28 for making progress on tackling climate change despite geopolitical tensions.

-“Climate progress is moving ahead even though we won't meet our highest aspirations,” he said in Bloomberg TV, citing the biggest-ever attendance at the annual United Nations summit and announcements on food and health initiatives.
+“Climate progress is moving ahead even though we won't meet our highest aspirations,” he said in a Bloomberg TV interview at the annual United Nations meeting in Dubai, citing the biggest-ever attendance and new food and health initiatives.

-Keeping warming to 2C, the weaker goal agreed on at COP21 in Paris, “isn’t that likely,” he said.
-"Fortunately, if you stay below 3C, a lot of the ill effects that people have heard about don't happen.”
+Keeping warming to 2C “isn’t that likely,” he said.
+"Fortunately, if you stay below 3C, a lot of the ill effects that people have heard about don't happen unless you really are irresponsible and let it get up to the higher range.”

 A planet that warms by 3C from pre-industrial levels could regularly expose up to 50 million people to temperatures that are beyond human survivability, a 2018 study in Lancet Planetary Health showed.
 New York City might experience three once-in-a-century flooding events every year while as many as 52 times more people would face dangerous heat in African cities.
 The amount of land destroyed by wildfires globally would double and the Amazon rainforest would turn into grassland.